end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 ## Installation

 We hope to provide a simple installation following KISS principles.
-So you just need to run this command as *root* :
+So you just need to run this command as *ROOT* :

 ```
 curl -sL https://raw.githubusercontent.com/Treeptik/cloudunit/dev/cu-production/boot.sh | bash